The Garden Grazer

 Notes

 **Blender: I use a 9-cup Ninja blender which is just right for this recipe.
 (The blended mixture is about 8 cups, so be sure your blender is big enough.)
-If your blender is smaller, you'll have to blend in batches.
+If your blender is smaller, you'll need to blend in batches.
 Alternatively, you can skip the blender and heat everything on the stove in a stockpot, then use an immersion blender but it won't be quite as smooth.

 Variations: Add sage, ginger, carrot, sweet potato, curry powder, etc.